Elvie's wearable breast pump feels like breaking out of jail

 Elvie's freedom from the constraints of a traditional pump were most gloriously obvious when I was traveling away from my kid.

 The first time I pumped with an Elvie, I was on a blink-and-you-miss-it 24-hour trip to Los Angeles across the country from my home in New York.
-New moms are queens of multitasking, and as I hectically tried to record a voice-over audio clip on my phone while fielding calls from an editor and trying to pack up my hotel, I could pump while moving around the room to juggle all my tasks.
+New moms are queens of multitasking, and as I hectically tried to record a voice-over audio clip on my phone while fielding calls from an editor and trying to pack up my hotel, I could pump while moving around the room to juggle my tasks.

 I've pumped on a flight before, but it has never been this discreet.
 (Just remember that because of Elvie's batteries, you should carry your pump onto the plane with you.
 Don't keep it in your checked luggage.)

 In the first five months of this year, Elvie became my go-to pump to take on trips I pumped at the Sundance Film Festival as I interviewed creators about virtual reality.
-I pumped while I listened to speakers' presentations at conferences when I had little control over my agenda,
+I also pumped while I listened to speakers' presentations at conferences when I had little control over my agenda.

 But the most dramatic difference was at the gigantic Consumer Electronics Show in Las Vegas.
 My memories of using a traditional pump at CES after my first child still make me wince.
-I can still hear the unceasing sound of flushing in the high-traffic public bathroom in the Venetian hotel, where I had to sit on the floor for 15 minutes in the one toilet stall within reach of an outlet.
+I will never forget the unceasing sound of flushing in the high-traffic public bathroom at the Venetian hotel, where I had to sit on the floor for 15 minutes in the one toilet stall within reach of an outlet.
 I also cannot forget the dingy bathroom in the godforsaken bowels of the Paris Hotel, the only place I could find to pump in between a speaker session and an interview.

 This year, however, pumping at CES with an Elvie pump felt like a total reversal.
 I wasn't trapped in gross bathrooms or forced to choose between skipping a pumping session or missing an interview.
-I still had to find places to rinse my pump parts that were as close to sanitary as I could get, and I still had to tote around bag of gear -- the pumps, storage supplies and a cooler bag.
+I still had to find places that were as close to sanitary as I could get in order to rinse my pump parts, and I still had to tote around a bag of gear -- the pumps, storage supplies and a cooler bag.
 But the amount of baggage was smaller and lighter.

-All of that was still a very small price to pay for the newfound freedom.
+All of that was a very small price to pay for the newfound freedom.

 Pumping isn't just the domain of mothers who work away from their babies.
 Women who work as the primary caregiver, otherwise known as full-time moms, still need to pump sometimes.
 They also need to create a back-up supply of milk, for all sorts of reasons.

 And just as everyone's birth experience is different, every mother who breastfeeds deals with a unique reality.
-The temperamental nature of breast milk production means that the specific traits of the Elvie pump might perfectly suit one woman's needs while falling short of another's.
+The temperamental nature of breast milk production means that the specific traits of the Elvie pump might perfectly suit one woman while falling short for another.
 Women with low supply, like me at the tail end of my days as a pumping mom, may find that Elvie's suction simply isn't powerful enough to trigger letdown or express all their milk.

 But if you'll be pumping seemingly all the time and don't have difficulty with your supply, an Elvie pump -- or any of the newer pumps -- could make the experience feel more like the manageable chore it should be, not the burden it has been.